marcboeren/millionf1/NOTES.md

 Ok, I have a simple working version now.
 But, the API is per season, then races/results, and finally drivers.
 I want it the other way around, so let's give that a shot.

+Hey, that looks pretty nice.
+Time for lunch :)